asperham/Parts-Crib/README.md

 ![image of case](https://raw.githubusercontent.com/asperham/Parts-Crib/master/Mechanical/part.png)
 The files for the case can be found here: ![Link to case files](https://github.com/asperham/Parts-Crib/blob/master/Mechanical/CaseDrawing2.stl)
+The file is an STL file which needs to be sliced in software such as Cure before we can 3d print it.
+Once we slice it make sure that you add supports and fill the wall by about 50%.
+After this we can proceed to print the case.
+After it has completed and the breadboard works, we can move onto the next step.

 # PCB / Soldering